-Business conducted outside Hong Kong by a TCSP licensee which is incorporated in Hong Kong
+Business conducted outside Hong Kong by a TCSP licensee which is incorporated in Hong Kong8

-- A. A TCSP licensee which is incorporated in Hong Kong but have branches or subsidiary undertakings outside Hong Kong should put in place a group AML/CTF policy to ensure that all branches and subsidiary undertakings that carry on the same business as the licensee in a place outside Hong Kong have policies and procedures in place to comply with the CDD and record-keeping requirements similar to those imposed under Parts 2 and 3 of Schedule 2 to the AMLO to the extent permitted by the law of that place.
-The licensee should communicate the group policy to its branches and subsidiary undertakings outside Hong Kong. - B. If a branch or subsidiary undertaking of a TCSP licensee outside Hong Kong is unable to comply with requirements that are similar to those imposed under Parts 2 and 3 of Schedule 2 to the AMLO because this is not permitted by local laws, the licensee must: - (a) inform the Registrar of such failure; and - (b) take additional measures to effectively mitigate the ML/TF risks faced by the branch or subsidiary undertaking as a result of its inability to comply with the above requirements. - C. If a TCSP licensee knows or suspects that certain property in whole or in part directly or indirectly represents the proceeds of an indictable offence, it should normally report to the RA of the jurisdiction where the suspicion arises and where the records of the related transactions are held.
-However, in certain cases, e.g. where the account is held in Hong Kong, reporting to the JFIU may be required if section 25A of the OSCO or section 25A of the DTROPO applies. - D. Section 25(4) of the OSCO stipulates that an indictable offence includes conduct outside Hong Kong which would constitute an indictable offence if the conduct had occurred in Hong Kong.
-Therefore, where a TCSP licensee in Hong Kong has information regarding money laundering, irrespective of the location, it should consider seeking clarification from the JFIU.
+- A. Subject to paragraph C below, a TCSP licensee which is incorporated in Hong Kong ("Hong Kong-incorporated TCSP licensee") but have branches outside Hong Kong or subsidiary undertakings that carry on in a place outside Hong Kong the same business as a TCSP licensee as defined in the AMLO ("branches or subsidiary undertakings outside Hong Kong"), should implement group-wide AML/CTF systems to apply the requirements set out in this Guideline to all of its branches and subsidiary undertakings outside Hong Kong in its group, wherever the requirements in this Guideline are relevant and applicable to the branches and subsidiary undertakings concerned. - B. In particular, a Hong Kong-incorporated TCSP licensee should, through its group-wide AML/CTF systems, ensure that all of its branches and subsidiary undertakings outside Hong Kong have procedures in place to ensure compliance with the CDD and record-keeping requirements similar to those imposed under Parts 2 and 3 of Schedule 2 to the AMLO, to the extent permitted by the laws and regulations of that place. - C. If a branch or subsidiary undertaking outside Hong Kong of a TCSP licensee is unable to comply with requirements that are similar to those imposed under Parts 2 and 3 of Schedule 2 to the AMLO because this is not permitted by local laws, the licensee must: - (a) inform the Registrar of such failure; and - (b) take additional measures to effectively mitigate the ML/TF risks faced by the branch or subsidiary undertaking as a result of its inability to comply with the above requirements.

-&lt;sup>6 Please refer to section 22 of Part 4 of Schedule 2 to the AMLO.
+Please refer to section 22 of Part 4 of Schedule 2 to the AMLO.